Jashuah/Technical-Writing/README.md

   </p>

   3. Create an access code.
+  > You will have to enter this code every time you open the Simply app.

   <p align="center">
 <img src="https://user-images.githubusercontent.com/125072577/219847478-477f1459-d08b-48d0-bbf5-2e0af636ff8b.jpg" width="250" height="550">
   </p>

   4. Choose a code word and enter the sign-in code sent to your number.
+  > A code word is necessary in case you forget your access code.

   <p align="center">
 <img src="https://user-images.githubusercontent.com/125072577/219847485-5190cc6e-c9cb-49e1-b2b7-89123856a5ae.jpg" width="250" height="550">